1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The proposal area boundary is I-205 bike path to the west, I-84 to the north, NE 132nd Ave to the east (the 130’s bikeway), and E. Burnside to the south connecting to Tri-Met’s Blue Line MAX service.
 As part of this effort, PBOT is also focusing on key connections for walking and bicycling across I-205 and I-84.

 PBOT staff will use information from this effort to determine best practices for bicycle network connectivity and share best practices with other cities across America.

-PBOT would like to acknowledge and thank the Portland Development Commission for its efforts in funding safe transportation infrastructure in Gateway.
+PBOT would like to acknowledge and thank Prosper Portland for its efforts in funding safe transportation infrastructure in Gateway.

 Questions about the Gateway to Opportunity project?

 Please contact Project Manager Timur Ender at Timur.Ender@portlandoregon.gov